walledai/walledai-python/README.md

-# Walled AI SDK
+# Walled AI SDK (Python)

-A Python SDK for interacting with Walled AI.
+A Python SDK for interacting with Walled AI's Guardrail and PII Redaction APIs.

 ## Installation